Arrive San Jose

 Tortuguero National Park

-You'll be collected from the lodge after breakfast for the private transfer to Bajos del Toro Cloudforest, enjoying gorgeous scenery along the way.
+You'll be collected from the lodge after breakfast for the private transfer to Bajos del Toro cloudforest, enjoying gorgeous scenery along the way.
 Bajos del Toro's cool air and wet climate results in rich and varied plant life, waterfalls, streams and lagoons.
 It feels like an enchanted forest!
 You'll arrive in time to go for a walk, coming across exotic orchids and colourful birds.
-Later relax at Bosque de Paz lodge, sipping a coffee as you watch hummingbirds in the garden, or sit on your balcony and catch up with some reading.
+Later relax at Bosque de Paz lodge, sipping a coffee as you watch hummingbirds in the garden.

 Birdsong just outside your room is your alarm clock this morning!
 Appropriately your morning excursion will be a guided bird watching walk in the grounds of the lodge.
 There are numerous birds here, mainly highland species, and your time with the guide will prove invaluable later as you explore for yourself.
 There are several walking trails to chose between, each showing you different aspects of the cloudforest.
 You can also visit the orchid garden, with flowers of varying sizes and colours, a wonderful opportunity to see native species in the cloudforest environment.